Everyone gets angry. It is a normal human emotion, but if you are bipolar the outbursts can be more common, more intense, and harder to control.

 Anger is an emotion that everyone feels, and it is usually a healthy and normal reaction to a stressful event or situation.
 Being bipolar doesn’t mean that you shouldn’t feel anger, but you don’t want this emotion to control or ruin your life.

-If your friends are avoiding you or loved ones no longer want to engage in intense conversations, the bipolar disorder anger might be negatively impacting your life.
+If your friends are avoiding you or loved ones no longer want to engage in intense conversations with you, this can indicate that bipolar disorder anger might be negatively impacting your life.
 When this occurs, it is time to speak with a mental health professional.

 Being bipolar doesn’t mean that you shouldn’t feel emotions that include anger and irritability, only that you might need to work a little harder at controlling your outbursts.